Northern Participant Funding Program

 Funding approaches

-We will workwith recipients to create a contribution agreement that works for your needs.
+The Program will work with recipients to create a contribution agreement that best suits their needs.
 For details about each funding approach, visit Funding approaches.

 Reporting requirements

-The program requires 2 reports annually from recipients:
+The program requires 2 annual reports from recipients:

 Who can apply